mne-tools/mne-icalabel/README.md

 ```
 from mne_icalabel import label_components

-# assuming you have a Raw loaded and ICA instance previously ran
+# assuming you have a Raw and ICA instance previously fitted
 label_components(raw, ica, method='iclabel')
 ```